-The Homeland Security News Wire is the homeland security industry’s largest daily news publication online, providing well regarded, in-depth analysis and insight, in addition to coverage of the day’s top breaking stories.
-It is an essential tool for busy executives, key decision makers and senior policy experts and those who want to remain “in the know”, and make more informed security related decisions.
+The Homeland Security News Wire is the homeland security industry’s largest online daily news publication, authoritative, in-depth analysis and coverage of the day’s most important homeland security stories.
+It is an essential tool for busy executives, key decision makers and senior policy experts and those who wish to remain in the know, and make more informed security related decisions.

 Homeland Security News Wire covers and analyzes key issues in

 - Public Health/Biodefense

 Go here for a detailed list of topics covered

 Ben Frankel, editor-in-chief, has years of experience as a writer and editor in the fields of international security, defense, and foreign policy.
 Ben did his undergraduate studies at the University of Tel Aviv, and his graduate work at the University of Chicago.

 Idris B. Odunewu, executive editor, spent most of his youth in Lagos, Nigeria, where he developed his interest in international policy and political affairs.
 Idris has reported extensively on cyber-security, terrorism, and infrastructure protection.
 He holds a Bachelor of Science degree in International Business and Marketing from Marquette University.

 Mark Zablocki, managing editor, is also an adjunct professor of business and technology at a private Long Island college, where he specializes in disaster planning and recovery, cyber-security, and international business.
 The holder B.A. in history and a master’s in business administration, he has long held an interest in military technology and the adaptation of military technology to law enforcement and civilian applications.